dabeaz/curio/docs/tutorial.rst

 such as creating the server socket and binding it to an address.
 It also takes care of properly closing the client socket so you no longer need the extra ``async with client`` statement from before.
-Clients are also launched into a proper task group so cancellation shuts everything down.
+Clients are also launched into a proper task group so cancellation of the server shuts everything down just like the kid's friends in the earlier example.

 A Stream-Based Echo Server
 --------------------------